tartley/tartley.github.io/posts/battlestar-galactica-series-3.md

 ![](/files/2007/07/starbuck.jpg)
 *"It's gonna be OK."*

 That's the new "reimagined" version, Dad.
-I don't really *do* television, and for 2006, downloads of Battlestar was pretty much the only exception.
+I don't really do much television, and for 2006, downloads of Battlestar was pretty much the only exception.
 It's edgy and well-written, and it leaves me breathlessly excited, and yes it had that lull on New Caprica about five